ryardley/pdsl/README.md

 - [ ] Validation errors
 - [ ] Babel Plugin to remove compiler perf overhead
 - [ ] Syntax Highlighting VSCode and others
+- [ ] Get Prettier to format the syntax on save
 - [ ] VSCode Autocomplete

 ## Disclaimer